 Parkview Health Public Safety Dispatcher in Fort Wayne, Indiana

-High School Diploma or GED is required.
+H igh School Diploma or GED is required.
 An AA/AS degree in a related field is preferred.

 APCO (Association of Public Safety Communications Officials) certification as a Public Safety Telecommunicator is required within 6 months of employment.
 Once certified, co-worker must provide proof every two years of 48 hours (24 hours per certification year) of Continuing Dispatch Education (CDE), to maintain certification.
+Must be eligible for CJIS certification, including completion of fingerprinting and criminal background check with no felony convictions, must be capable of recertifying every 2 years.

-No experience is required however; police/fire dispatch experience or experience in a public 911 call center is highly desired.
+No experience is required; however, police/fire dispatch experience or experience in a public 911 call center is highly desired.